awsdocs/aws-lambda-developer-guide/sample-apps/error-processor/README.md

 - processor - A Node.js function that retrieves logs and traces, and stores them in Amazon S3.
 - random-error - A Node.js function that generates errors at random.
 - template.yml - An AWS CloudFormation template that creates an application with the processor and random-error functions.
-- install.sh, deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- 1-createbucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 ![Architecture](/sample-apps/error-processor/images/sample-errorprocessor.png)